fsharp/fslang-design/RFCs/FS-1081-extend-fixed-expressions.md

 # Alternatives
 [alternatives]: #alternatives

-- Don't do this, providing no alternative for those who want to use Spans<T> and friends with native code from F#
+- Don't do this, providing no alternative for those who want to use Span<'T> and friends with native code from F#
 - Only extend `fixed` to support `ref` types
 - Only extend `fixed` to support `GetPinnableReference()`